-In the area of Student Achievement: students will demonstrate growth in their understanding and application of creative strategies.
+In the area of Student Achievement: high ability students will demonstrate a year's growth in Mathematics as measured by PAT data.

 Community Satisfaction

 The opinions and ideas of parents, students and teachers are valued and sought.
 Their suggestions are incorporated into planning for and achieving improved outcomes for students.
 This year, a variety of processes have been used to gain information about the level of satisfaction with the School from parents, students and teachers.